genXdev/GenXdev.Queries/README.md

         OutBuffer, PipelineVariable, and OutVariable.
 For more information, see about_CommonParameters     (https://go.microsoft.com/fwlink/?LinkID=113216).
 <br/><hr/><hr/><br/>
 ## Open-AllYoutubeVideos
 ````PowerShell
 Open-AllYoutubeVideos                --> qvideos
 ````
 ### SYNOPSIS
-    Performs an infinite auto opening youtube search in a new fullscreen browser window on second monitor
+    Performs an infinite auto opening youtube search in a new fullscreen browser window on second monitor.
 ### SYNTAX
 ````PowerShell
 Open-AllYoutubeVideos [[-Queries] <String[]>] [-Subscriptions] [-WatchLater] [<CommonParameters>]
 ````
 ### DESCRIPTION
-    Performs an infinite auto opening youtube search in a new fullscreen browser window on second monitor Console window will show info about the video and keyboard shortcuts for controlling current playing video
+    Performs an infinite auto opening youtube search in a new fullscreen browser window on second monitor.
+    The console window will show info about the video and keyboard shortcuts for controlling current playing video
 ### PARAMETERS
     -Queries <String[]>
         Required?                    false